 Released Date: August 2013

-No Odin stock firmware available instead use OTA update flashable zip file in recovery, you should install stock I747UCDLK3 first prior to install this: sgh-I747-4-1-2-jelly-bean-update-ucdmg2
+No Odin stock firmware available instead use OTA update flashable zip file via stock recovery, you should install stock I747UCDLK3 first before you can install this: sgh-I747-4-1-2-jelly-bean-update-ucdmg2

 Stock ROM/Firmware Android 4.0.4 ICS build: UCALEM

 (the original firmware when the Galaxy S3 sold in the U.S market)

 You need to extract the downloaded file which is packed in zip or rar files, so that you’ll get the tar.md5 file.